IN PHOTOS: SAC Performers Embrace Their Roots with Traditional Dance

-Immersed in the spotlight figures float across the stage, depicting stories of cultures and traditions that unfold with each movement.
-From the seats of Phillips Hall Theatre, the audience is transported to the shrines of Japan, the fields of Scotland and the water-flooded streets of New Orleans.
+Figures immersed in the spotlight float across the stage, depicting stories of cultures and traditions that unfold with each movement.
+From the blood-red seats in Phillips Hall Theatre, the audience is transported to the shrines of Japan, the fields of Scotland and the water-flooded streets of New Orleans.

 “[Dance is] something that helps break the boundaries between artistry and day-to-day life,” Ricky Vazquez, a third-year dance major, said.